 Companies have transitioned from powering centralised office spaces to functioning from a broad variety of smaller homes – in dozens of locations.
 Research has surfaced to suggest that increasing remote working capabilities won’t be a one-size-fits-all solution to reducing work-related emissions and enhancing energy efficiency.
 Different heating systems, energy grids, and employee lifestyles will affect how businesses approach green initiatives, but adaptability is key to maximising their effectiveness.
 During colder times of the year, for example, it’s more efficient to heat one building than multiple homes.
 To achieve optimal reductions in their carbon footprints, employers should consider locations and climates when looking to offer a flexible pattern of office-based and remote working.

 Treat environmental results like business performance

 While green solutions to businesses’ energy needs are more complex than the Mossy Earth calculator, it is vital for leaders to quantify environmental impact.
 From heating workspaces to the products consumed, employers have a responsibility to monitor and refine their processes to be more eco-friendly.
-Advancements in envirotech are offering companies the means to set reduction targets and access green energy providers.
+Advancements in cleantech and envirotech are offering companies the means to set reduction targets and access renewable energy providers.